There is a way to do it better – find it…

 However, the terms and conditions needed for managing a traditional waterfall program compared to Lean-Agile are significantly different.
 In fact, expecting contractors to use Lean-Agile ways of working governed by waterfall contract language and deliverables has proven to be a formula for failure.
 Figure 1 below illustrates just a few of the significant contrasts between historical acquisition practices that create anti-patterns for working in a Lean-Agile manner.

 The good news is that this is no longer new and uncharted territory in government agencies.
 Adoption of Lean-Agile and DevOps has grown to the point in the public sector where even the most conservative acquisition officials recognize that these are legitimate process models that require different contracting terms and conditions.
-Some governments are authoring new guidelines for soliciting, awarding, and managing contracts that support and enable Lean-Agile development (for example the U.S. Department of Defense Software Acquisition Pathway policy, in draft as of August 2019).
+Some governments are authoring new guidelines for soliciting, awarding, and managing contracts that support and enable Lean-Agile development (for example the U.S. Department of Defense Software Acquisition Pathway policy).
 Some even require it.

 The sections that follow provide broad guidance for how government organizations can incorporate contracting best practices to support Lean-Agile, DevOps, and their instantiation in SAFe.